BrowserSync/browser-sync/README.md

 ```

 ###Example config file with proxy
-If you want to, you can provide a config file instead of having to remember all of the command above.
+If you want to, you can provide a config file instead of having to remember all of the commands above.
 Also, a config file allows you to be more specific with options.
 Here's an example of one that you would put in the root of your project.

 ```
 module.exports = {